dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Rollback.

 This API method reverts the current state of a filesystem back to a previous snapshot.
-Rather than accepting a filesystem ID, it requires a namespace, dot name, and optional clone name; it looks up the filesystem for you.
+Rather than accepting a filesystem ID, this call accepts `namespace`, `dot_name` and optional `clone name` parameters, and looks up the filesystem for you.
 You also need to provide the ID of the snapshot to roll back to, as returned by the [`Snapshots` method](#dotmeshrpc-snapshots).

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.